Board of Directors Officers

-Chairman of the Board – Davis Weinstock
+Board Co-Chair – Davis Weinstock

-As a writer and producer, Davis’ work has included a large number of films, series and pilots for three national networks and the BBC, three plays presented in New York, the feature film Tomorrow and articles in numerous national publications.
+As a writer and producer, Davis’ work has included a large number of films, series, and pilots for three national networks and the BBC, three plays presented in New York, the feature film Tomorrow and articles in numerous national publications.

 In volunteer activities, he has been president of the Board of Trustees of Hopkins School in New Haven, Connecticut and has headed the boards of the Nation Institute and CORO.
 He is a director of the W.E.B.
-Dubois Institute at Harvard University, New Visions for Public Schools, Apollo Inner-City Corporation and Impact Repertory Theater
+Dubois Institute at Harvard University, New Visions for Public Schools, Apollo Inner-City Corporation and Impact Repertory Theater.

 Secretary and General Counsel – Russell H. Miller